Fortnite: Stone Head Statue, Drift Painted Burger Head, Dinosaur Locations | Dot Esports

 As part of the Road Trip missions, players have to visit a Drift painted head, a dinosaur, and a stone head statue to complete one of the challenges and unlock new objectives.
-If they do, they’ll unlock a new reward from the Normal set depending on how many others they have already completed.
-It can either be Battle Stars, XP points, or a new pickaxe.
+Doing this will unlock a new reward from the Normal set, depending on how many other tasks have been completed.
+It can either be Battle Stars, XP, or a new pickaxe.

 To complete this challenge, players must be in any Fortnite default or limited-time mode, which means it’s impossible to complete it in Playground or Creative islands.
 Modes like Arena and Team Rumble will count normally.
 You can also visit these three in any order you like.

-Here’s a map of where to find all three items in the Fortnite island.
-Their specific locations with screengrabs of these objects are right after the map.
+Here’s a map of where to find all three items on the Fortnite island.
+Screengrabs with the specific location of these objects can be found below the map.

 Drift painted head